RavensbourneWebMedia/Blogging/assessment-criteria.md

 A few connections are made between ideas, but there are very few links and attributions, and little evidence of research.

+Images are annotated, they come with descriptions and explanations answering questions such as: what is this sketch about? what's the idea or ideas you're exploring on this sketch?

-Informative but not quite interesting to read.
+Informative but not quite interesting or easy to read.

+Lack of editing and proofreading.

+It looks like you blogged in bulk just before the deadline.

 ## B